 A rubric is a system of grading that consists of a criteria chart outlining exactly what is to be evaluated in a piece of work.
 A rubric is often used in the evaluation of actions, procedures, performances, or complex projects and assignments.

 Minimize Student Complaints

 Provide students with clear grading policies, procedures, and standards in the syllabus and other prominent areas where you communicate with students.

 Communicate expectations of criteria and apply strategies like using rubrics to keep grading consistent.

 Give your students a chance to self-evaluate before turning in an assignment by providing the grading rubric along with assignment instructions.
 Often times, this will result in higher quality work.

 - Teaching Commons (University of DePaul): Create and Evaluate Rubrics

-- Center for Instructional Technology & Training (University of Florida): Rubrics in Online Learning
+- Center for Instructional Technology and Training (University of Florida): Creating High Quality Rubrics

 - Sample Research Paper Rubric: Sample Rubrics (.pdf)